jtbooth1/carnot-technical-assessment/README.md

 # Deep Research Platform

 DRP is a web app wrapping the OpenAI API to support the user in using Deep Research functionality.
+These docs are provided for the benefit of any LLM agent working on this project.
+If they are unclear or incomplete, please alert the user.

 ## App Layout & Tech Stack